 Preparing For New Countertops

 One of the most important decisions you’ll make during a home renovation process is what type of countertops to choose.
-Whether you’re opting for granite, quartz, or another material, there are a few things you can do to prepare your kitchen for installation.
+Multiliving have a great showroom, whether you’re opting for granite, quartz, or another material, there are a few things you can do to prepare your kitchen for installation.

 First, you’ll need to clear out all of the items from your countertops.
 This includes everything from appliances to canisters of flour.
 You should also empty out any cabinets or drawers that will be in the way of the installation.
 If possible, it’s best to move these items into another room, so they’re out of the way and safe from any potential damage.